 For managing partners, GCs, and legal ops leaders, SEAL is not “another AI tool.”
 It is:

-You keep sovereignty over law, policy, and people.
+You keep authority over law, policy, and people.

 How Firms Typically Start

-• SEAL is wired to a small number of workflows.
+- SEAL is wired to one or two workflows.

 2. Limited Enforcement Pilot (narrow scope, real blocking)